Healthdirect Free Australian health advice you can count on.

 What causes diabetic neuropathy?

-Having high levels of sugar in the blood for a long time increases the risk of damage to the nerves.
+Having high levels of sugar in your blood over a long time increase the chance of damage to your nerves.

 The longer you have had diabetes, the more likely you are to develop diabetic neuropathy.